 Once access is granted, a back door is established; the attacker would then move laterally across the network, infect more machines, and install more backdoors along the way.
 The basic idea is to gain intelligence to accomplish its mission, such as credentials to servers with sensitive data.
 Of course, the last step is to ex-filtrate this data.

 It’s pretty obvious that the increasing sophistication of targeted attacks is rendering parameter defense obsolete as each day passes.
 What can a firewall do, when the attack is launched (unintentionally) by someone inside the network?

 For Trend Micro, the solution is to have a system to ‘connect threat intelligence with inside network visibility’.
 In layman’s parlance, it’s to have a way to detect for human attacker activity inside the network.
 The Smart Protection Network is great, but won’t it be nice if the management and analysis functions can be done on-premise?
 Well, enter Deep Discovery, Trend Micro’s latest threat management solution.
 Available as a standalone appliance or as a virtual software appliance, it’s designed to combat APTs and targeted attacks, using advanced malware detection and event correlation across every stage of the attack sequence.

 While Trend Micro agrees that humans are the weakest link in any enterprise’s security strategy, the company also feels that the most important thing a company can do to protect itself is to empower its employees.
 And we agree.
 Just like how empowering employees to BYOD can result in increased productivity and mobility, employees who are informed and trained will also help to mitigate a lot of above-mentioned security risks.

-Ng Chong Seng / Associate Editor
+Ng Chong Seng / Deputy Editor

 Ex-writer turned marketer turned writer again, Chong Seng is fascinated by all things tech.
 He loves lambs, and avoids semicolons.